zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - Focus on high-level concepts rather than detailed code in documentation
 - Use progress tracking with markdown checklists
 - Document decisions, assumptions, and challenges

+### Checklist Verification Pattern

+When documentation files contain checklists (e.g., `docs/TESTING.md`, `docs/PR.md`), you MUST:

+1. Copy the entire checklist into your progress notes
+2. Explicitly verify each item by marking `[x]` or `[ ]`
+3. For any failed items, document the issue and fix it before proceeding
+4. Re-verify failed items after fixes until all pass

+This pattern ensures quality gates are not skipped and provides an audit trail of verification.

 ### Pull Request Best Practices